fjorgemota/PHPWebThread/README.md

 # PHPWebThread

-The PHPWebThread class is much simple to use: Just load the file, constructs a instance of it passing as a argument a function with the part you want to load and start it!
-In the final of script, just call the static method PHPWebThread::printScripts(); and you have the parts specified loading asyncronously in every browser with support to HTML 5.
+The PHPWebThread class is very simple: Just load the file, create a instance of it passing as a argument a function with the part you want to load and start it!
+At the end of script, just call the static method PHPWebThread::printScripts(); and you have the parts specified loading asyncronously in every browser with support to HTML 5.

 This is similar to BigPipe, just renamed and programated to allow more simplicity in the use.